Clementine951/Clementine951/README.md

 - ⚡ Fun fact: ...
 -->

-# Hi there, I'm Clémenitine 👋
+# Hi there, I'm Clémentine 👋

 I am a motivated tech student currently pursuing a degree in computer science, with a keen interest in product management and quality assurance.